ManishKrShukla/Ember-Dir-Sync/README.md

 This is an ember addon that can be used to synchronize two directories..
 Add this addon to your project and provide some simple configurations and you're good to go.

+You can provide the file type, which are to synchronized between the folders.
+By default, the addon will check for updated files on every 10th build of your app.
+However, you can change this behavior by simply modifying the build-counter param.

 This updates are one-way, that means the updates are always migrated from source to target.

 ## Installation